These are dozens of excellent museums across Essex. You may also want to visit our Art Galleries in Essex page.

 Housed in the historic former Canvey & District Bus Depot.
 The Castle Point Transport Museum is home to over thirty old and rare buses and coaches alongside vintage commercial, military and emergency vehicles.
 The display has vehicles from the 1940s to the 1990s,and also has a wide range of transport memorabilia and costumes on display.

 Open 1st and 3rd Sunday of the month in April, and every Sunday in August.

 Colchester Roman Circus Centre

 Camp Folley North, Colchester

-The foundations of the Roman ‘Circus’ (the chariot-racing track) in Colchester were finally found just a couple of years ago and how there’s a small centre devoted to telling you all about it.
+The foundations of the Roman ‘Circus’ (the chariot-racing track) in Colchester were finally found in 2004, and now there’s a small centre devoted to telling you all about it.